-In connection with the Spin-Off, the Corporation adopted the Stock Option Plan, the IPC Transitional PSP and the IPC Transitional RSP, all of which were approved by shareholder resolution in 2017.
-The intention is to use the Performance and Restricted Share Plan, approved at the 2018 annual general meeting of the Shareholders, as the main method of equity incentive going forward.
+In connection with the Spin-Off, the Corporation adopted the Stock Option Plan, which was approved by shareholder resolution in 2017.
+The intention is to use the Share Unit Plan, approved at the 2018 annual general meeting of the Shareholders, as the main equity incentive plan going forward.

-The equity incentive plans are designed to encourage share or equity ownership and entrepreneurship on the part of the directors, senior management and other employees.
-The plans align the interests of the directors, employees and consultants with Shareholders by linking a component of compensation to the longer term performance of the Corporation's common shares.
+The Corporation's equity incentive plans are designed to encourage share or equity ownership and entrepreneurship on the part of the directors, senior management and other employees.
+The plans align the interests of the directors, employees and consultants with Shareholders by linking a component of compensation to the longer-term performance of the Corporation's common shares.